Tufts provides a number of tools that enable the community to continue to be productive while working remotely.

 - Exchange cell phone numbers with your closest colleagues so you can be reached in an emergency.

-- Review Online Security at Home – ensure your home network and any personal computers are set to protect you and Tufts.
+- Review Online Security Information – ensure your network and any devices are set to protect you and Tufts.

-- Review the Checklist for Security your Personal Devices
+- Review the Checklist for Securing your Devices

-If you are a faculty or staff member with specialized roles and responsibilities and think you have different needs, please consult with your department to determine their expectations for working remotely.
+If you have a specialized role and responsibilities and think you have different needs, please consult with your department to determine their expectations for working remotely.
 If you feel you do not have the proper equipment to support working remotely, please discuss with your supervisor.